 Overview of WADA's Governance

 WADA’s mission is to lead a collaborative worldwide movement for doping-free sport by developing, harmonizing, coordinating and monitoring anti-doping rules and policies across all sports and countries.
-This important and unique partnership between Sport and Government results from the complementary jurisdictions, expertise and powers of these two sets of stakeholders.
+This important and unique partnership between the Sport Movement (Olympic Movement) and Governments (Public Authorities) results from the complementary jurisdictions, expertise and powers of these two sets of stakeholders.

 Sport has an inherent responsibility to maintain a level playing field and protect its integrity.